wdmuthiora/wdmuthiora/README.md

 <h1> I'm Wathiru Muthiora </h1>

 I'm a **Software Engineer** .
 I don’t like to define myself by the work I’ve done, I define myself by the work I want to do.
-Skills can be taught, personality is inherent.
 I have a penchant to keep learning, continue challenging and improving myself.
 To me, software development is a moving target, and that's why I don't seek perfection but push myself above my current level of ability.
 I’m a fast learner, fueled by high energy levels and boundless enthusiasm, able to pick up new skills and juggle different projects and roles with relative ease.
-I am a positive, motivated and hard-working person who is keen to understand the company needs, analyze problems and recommend suitable solutions.
+I am a positive, motivated and hard-working person who is keen to understand the company and individual needs, analyze problems and recommend suitable solutions.
 I am a very organized person who is able to manage changing projects based on priorities.
 I have excellent communication skills that allow me to work effectively and positively with staff and external stakeholders.

 ## Portfolio
 - [https://wdmuthiora.github.io/Portfolio](https://wdmuthiora.github.io/Portfolio)